tenzir/tenzir/changelog/unreleased/features/2360--catalog-partition-info.md

-The output `vast status --detailed` now shows metadata from all partitions. under `.catalog.partitions`.
+The output `vast status --detailed` now shows metadata from all partitions under the key `.catalog.partitions`.